RosboneMako/MakoPrecog/README.md

 There are many new amplifier VSTs out that rely on user created amplfier profiling.
 These VSTs can be limited to the fixed state of the profile.

 LOW CUT
 This VST will let the user reduce the lows entering the next VST.
 This helps clean up and reduce boominess.
+The guitar input signal can be reduced from 30 Hz to 200 Hz.

+A setting of 20 Hz (Lowest) turns off the filter to reduce CPU usage.

 3 BAND EQ
 A simple EQ is added to enhance certain frequencies entering an amplifier.